Being on campus

 Gyms and sporting facilities

-Due to COVID-19 restrictions our gym facilities and face to face fitness classes and in-person sports club activities are currently suspended, however our clubs will continue to provide a virtual offer.
-To keep you active, NTU Sport are continuing to deliver free virtual live classes each week, available to view on the NTU Sport App and join via Microsoft Teams.
+Our gym facilities at the City and Clifton campuses are open.
+You'll need to book in advance and follow guidance on how to use the facilities safely.
+NTU Sport are continuing to deliver free virtual live classes each week, available to view on the NTU Sport App and join via Microsoft Teams.

 Travelling to and from campus

 You can still commute to campus for your studies.
 Do try to avoid public transport if you can, particularly at peak times and leave longer for your journey in case you need to wait for the next bus or tram if they appear busy.
 If you do need to use public transport, please make sure you wear a face covering and continue to socially distance.
 Increased enforcement of these measures will be in place.

 Nottingham City Council are trialling a range of traffic measures to control traffic and encourage walking and cycling around Nottingham.
 The plans include new ‘pop up’ cycle lanes and parking facilities, closures of some streets and improvements to pavements to aid social distancing.